TheGoogleRider2/MeineErsteAusgabe/README.md

-# MeineErsteAusgabe
+# MeineErsteAusgabe (Beta)
-A "Hello, World" program written in school
+A "Hello, World" program written (with things with new commands) in school